Cart 0

 — Parul Sehgal, on The Trouble With Men in the New York Times

 David Shields is the internationally bestselling author of twenty-three books, most recently The Very Last Interview (NYRB, 2022).
-His next books is How We Got Here, to be published by Sublation Books in September 2024, described as “ a TED-talk-on-speed, a thrilling slideshow, an unnerving intellectual history of the last 170 years, in which David Shields argues that Melville plus Nietzsche divided by the square root of (Allan) Bloom times Žižek (squared) equals Bannon.”
+His next book is How We Got Here, to be published by Sublation Books in September 2024, described as “ a TED-talk-on-speed, a thrilling slideshow, an unnerving intellectual history of the last 170 years, in which David Shields argues that Melville plus Nietzsche divided by the square root of (Allan) Bloom times Žižek (squared) equals Bannon.”
 Other books include Reality Hunger (recently named one of the 100 most important books of the last decade by LitHub), The Thing About Life Is That One Day You'll Be Dead (New York Times bestseller), Black Planet (finalist for the National Book Critics Circle Award), and Other People: Takes & Mistakes (NYTBR Editors’ Choice).
 Nobody Hates Trump More Than Trump: An Intervention was published in 2018, The Trouble With Men: Reflections on Sex, Love, Marriage, Porn, and Power appeared in 2019.
 James Franco’s adaptation of I Think You're Totally Wrong: A Quarrel, which Shields co-wrote and co-stars in, was released in 2017 (available now on Amazon, iTunes/Apple TV, Vudu, Vimeo, Kanopy, and Google Play); Shields wrote, produced, and directed Lynch: A History, a 2019 documentary film about Marshawn Lynch’s use of silence, echo, and mimicry as key tools of resistance (rave reviews in the New Yorker, the Nation, and dozens of other publications; film festival awards all over the world; available now on all of the same platforms listed above).
 A recipient of Guggenheim and NEA fellowships and a senior contributing editor of Conjunctions, Shields has published fiction and nonfiction in the New York Times MagazineHarper'sEsquireYale ReviewSalonSlateTin HouseA Public SpaceMcSweeney'sBelieverHuffington PostLos Angeles Review of Books, and Best American Essays.
 His books have been translated into two dozen languages.

 Interviewed by Guernica about The Trouble with Men, Shields said, “These men who commit acts of sexual misconduct tend to be unbelievably weak, and they mask or disguise or hide from their weakness by fantasizing about a weakened feminine and/or a reified masculinity.
 I think the key to a better discourse is for men to acknowledge, first, how lost and weak and broken they are.
 Once they have acknowledged that, and reckoned with that within themselves, it seems to me impossible or unlikely that they would commit the acts many such men are accused of.
 The key, from a man’s point of view, is for them to first understand their brokenness, their woundedness, their lostness, their sadness; that seems to me to accomplish much, at least potentially. “